Whenever I have breakfast at a dim sum restaurant, the menu often includes an exceptional rice dish that catches my attention- Lotus Leaf Rice.

 3. Cook the rice in advance

 This recipe uses long grain rice instead of glutinous rice.
 You can make it slightly sticky by substituting ten percent of long grain rice with glutinous rice.
-There is a glutinous rice recipe called Lo Mai Gai on this blog which uses only glutinous rice, which is the Malaysian interpretation of Lotus Leaf Rice by steaming it in a metal bowl, without the leaf.
+There is a glutinous rice recipe called Lo Mai Gai on this blog that uses only glutinous rice, which is the Malaysian interpretation of Lotus Leaf Rice, by steaming it in a metal bowl without the leaf.

 There is no need to soak the rice.
 However, it is crucial to wash the rice several times until the water runs clear before cooking it.
 This step is to wash away the starch on the surface of the rice grain, making each grain well separated from each other after cooking, a crucial aspect of a perfect finishing of lotus leaf rice.
 It also makes the rice less sticky while stir-frying in the wok.